 The Pledge: You have the freedom to use these OSSI-Pledged seeds in any way you choose.
-In return, you pledge not to restrict others’ use of these seeds or their derivatives by patents, licenses or other means, and to include this pledge with any transfer of these seeds or their derivatives.
+In return, you pledge not to restrict others’ use of these seeds or their derivatives by patents or other means, and to include this pledge with any transfer of these seeds or their derivatives.

 What is The Seed Ambassadors Project?

-The Seed Ambassadors Project (SAP) began as a small group of Oregon-based seed stewards with the principal goal to increase the diversity of locally adapted varieties in our bioregion & disseminate this resource in order to further local food system durability worldwide.
-We see locally adapted varieties as the foundation of the durable & resilient local food system that we are helping to create.
+The Seed Ambassadors Project (SAP) began as a small group of Oregon-based seed stewards with the principal goal to increase the diversity of locally adapted varieties in our bioregion and disseminate this resource in order to further local food system durability worldwide.
+We see locally adapted varieties as the foundation of the durable and resilient local food system that we are helping to create.
 Adaptive Seeds naturally evolved out of SAP as we found ourselves seeking more ways for our seeds to reach people.

-A few of us Ambassadors have spent several winters traveling through Europe & Asia sharing seed, collecting & exchanging varieties, & teaching seed saving skills.
+A few of us Ambassadors spent several winters traveling through Europe and Asia sharing seed, collecting and exchanging varieties, and teaching seed saving skills.
 We have collected over 800 varieties of food plants, most of which were not available in the US when we acquired them.
-Many are now available in this catalog & others are offered through Seed Savers Exchange.
-We also host seed swaps locally & teach classes on seed saving, winter gardening, & locally adapted seeds.
+Many are now available in this catalog and others are grown in our preservation gardens.
+We also contribute to seed swaps, and teach classes on seed saving, winter gardening, and locally adapted seeds.

 Our Seed Grower Network